jugem3rd/access-log-tracer/README.md

 ## Important Notes
 - Redistribution of the GeoLite2 database is prohibited.
 Please download it yourself.
+- URLhaus data is retrieved in real-time during analysis.
+Internet connection is required.
 - This application runs on a development server (Flask's `app.run`).
 For production use, we recommend using a WSGI server like gunicorn.

 ## Directory Structure